ryncor21/conways_game/README.md

 The game uses a "dead border" approach.
 It uses a boolean array to store the game board.
-The *.cwg files are used to imput starting patterns into the game.
+The *.cwg files are used to input starting patterns into the game.
 Patterns are stored as hexadecimal numbers, which are converted to binary digits.
 0 represents a dead cell and 1 represents a living cell.
 If the pattern in the text file does not fill the game board, it will place the pattern into the middle of the board